dotnet/arcade/Documentation/NetCore21ServicingFlow.md

 ## Step-by-Step

-1. Update branding in required repos (repos changing + downstream, which are implicitly being serviced) to reflect the servicing event.
-This is somewhat repository dependent, but generally post-release, the pre-release label is updated in each of the servicing branches to 'servicing' (or something like that) and the patch version element is incremented.
+1. Update branding in required repos to reflect the servicing event.
+How this is done is repository dependent, but generally post-release, the pre-release label is updated in each of the servicing branches to 'servicing' (or something like that) and the patch version element is incremented.
 The `PB_VersionStamp` default should be changed on the build definition.
 2. Check in fixes to required repositories.
 3. Update branch names in pipeline definition files if necessary.
 This is typically only necessary if 2.1 branch names change for repos or for internal servicing where some branches come from internal repos.
 This can be done via adding or updating the `Branch` element in `-Build` pipelines.  e.g. `CoreFx-Build` from `release/2.1` to `release/2.1-servicingfix`
 4. Perform **initial** validation builds with pre-release branding (e.g. date varying)